 This sunny, modern shop at the Schomburg Center is the idyllic place to find books and gifts related to the Black experience, from Radical Dreams' clever lapel pins depicting modern-day icons like Michelle Obama to reproductions of "The Negro Motorist Green-Book," a mid-century guide for African-Americans traveling through the segregated United States.

 2363 Adam Clayton Powell Jr Blvd between W 138th and W 139th Sts

-Resembling an elegant Strivers' Row parlor, this two-year-old chocolate shop specializes in color-splashed truffles with evocative names like First Nite on Lenox (a mix of smoked peach jam, hazelnut praline and caramel) and pre-packaged treats including chocolate bark dotted with potato chips and pretzels as well as tubs of rich chocolate sauce fortified with bourbon.
+Resembling an elegant Strivers' Row parlor, this three-year-old chocolate shop specializes in color-splashed truffles with evocative names like First Nite on Lenox (a mix of smoked peach jam, hazelnut praline and caramel) and chocolate bars molded to resemble Harlem brownstones—one of Oprah's Favorite Things this year.